 Teaching facilities at WVSOM include a cutting-edge lecture facility, multipurpose laboratory, and digital microscopy.
-Teaching duties will include delivery of lectures to medical students as well as participation in and design of active learning sessions.
-The successful candidate will also be expected to conduct independent professional development activities.
+Teaching duties will include delivery of lectures to medical students, as well as participation in, and design of active learning sessions.
+In addition to teaching and service, the successful candidate will also be expected to conduct independent professional development activities.
 WVSOM has a rich diversity of faculty research interests and excellent facilities that accommodate laboratory animal research.